Ailing AstraZeneca to cut one in 10 jobs

 The approach taken by Soriot, a vet by training, will involve an increased focus on acquisitions of promising drugs and smaller companies.

-Analysts believe AstraZeneca could easily spend $20 billion and there has been speculation of a large deal, such as buying Shire.
-Soriot, however, favors bolt-on deals and has previously said a major buy is possible but unlikely.
+Analysts believe AstraZeneca could easily spend $20 billion and there has been speculation of a large deal, such as buying Shire (SHP.L).
+Soriot, however, favours bolt-on deals and has previously said a major buy is possible but unlikely.

 More typical of his style may be Thursday's alliance with unlisted U.S. biotech firm Moderna, which will involve AstraZeneca paying $240 million upfront to access a selection of early-stage so-called messenger RNA drugs to treat cancer, as well as cardiovascular and metabolic diseases.